johurul-haque/rewrite-vercel/README.md

 rewrite-vercel
 ```

-This will create a `vercel.json` file with the following contents at the root of the project.
+This will create a `vercel.json` file with the following contents at the root of your project.

 ```json
 {